sourcegraph/handbook/content/strategy-goals/strategy/code-insights/index.md

 **What this looks like:**

-- Code Insights may surface information in a search screen or code navigation hover
+- Code Insights may surface information in a search screen or code navigation hover that informs whether or not you should reuse code, or what questions you need to answer next
-- Code Insights may surface information in your IDE or on your code host via our extensions
+- Code Insights may surface this same information in your IDE or on your code host via our extensions

 **What this does _not_ look like:**

-- Code Insights will not surface information when it's not useful, or could be more annoyance than useful.
-If they conflict, we choose to minimize our false positive rate rather than maximize our true positive rate – we do not want to frustrate or bombard developers with useless information.
+- Code Insights will not surface information when it's potentially not useful.
+We choose to minimize our false positive rate rather than maximize our true positive rate – we do not want to frustrate or bombard developers with useless information.

 #### Integrate seamlessly with our existing workflows